AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-how-to-scale.md

 3. Clicking on the tile will take you to the **Scale** blade.
 At the top of the scale blade you can see a history of autoscale actions the service.
     ![Scale blade](./media/insights-how-to-scale/Insights_ScaleBladeDayZero.png)

+>[!NOTE]
->[AZURE.NOTE] Only actions that are performed by autoscale will show up in this chart.
+> Only actions that are performed by autoscale will show up in this chart.
 If you manually adjust the instance count, the change will not be reflected in this chart.

 4. You can manually adjust the number **Instances** with slider.
 5. Click the **Save** command and you'll be scaled to that number of instances almost immediately.